JsAndDotNet/Fitbit/README.md

 ### Overall

-Overall, this technique is proving most satisfactory in building back up following Covid.
+Overall, this technique is proving a good framework to help build back up following Covid.